LubeVPN/LubeVPN.github.io/index.md

 <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN is commercially built on __an open and fully decentralized technology__: [__Citium__](../citium_what_for).
 It is a radical departure and upgrade from all the popular VPN systems in the open marketspace, instantiating a new type of VPN service.
 Users authenticate indirectly through [__Citium__](../citium_what_for) decentralized network of nodes using their secure digital certificates (**“CERT”**) <i class='fa fa-certificate'></i> instead of directly through the VPN servers using username/password combinations.

-Citium Client app and its Instant Messenger (CIM)<i class='fa fa-envelope-square' style='color:blue'> is open-source and permanently free-to-use.
+Citium Client app and its Instant Messenger (CIM) <i class='fa fa-envelope-square' style='color:blue'></i> is open-source and permanently free-to-use.

 <a href="https://www.unicorn001.tk/uploads/citium.apk"><i class="fa fa-download" aria-hidden="true"></i> Download Citium Client Android APK</a>
 {: .myDownloadButton}